jonfernq/News-Automation/CriticalApproaches/README.md

-However, in one possible world with unlimited journalistic resources, empirical quantitative and qualitative evidence would be mustered to support op-ed pieces and also conclusions reached by 'experts' expressing their opinions in news articles, which is a pretty common form of editorializing that does exclude certain pontentially opposing voices.
+However, in one possible world with unlimited journalistic resources, empirical quantitative and qualitative evidence would be mustered to support op-ed pieces and also conclusions reached by 'experts' expressing their opinions in news articles, which is a pretty common form of editorializing that does exclude certain pontetially opposing voices.

-Anyway, the issue I wish to focus on initially here is scholarly publishing at the global level which is highly dependent on institutions and corporations from the United States and the West, and thus is worthy of more critical attention.
+The issue I wish to focus on initially here is scholarly publishing at the global level which is highly dependent on institutions and corporations from the United States and the West, and thus given this dependence is worth more critical attention.

 The aim is outline the issues and to model them computationally in Python in the spirit of [computational social science](https://en.wikipedia.org/wiki/Computational_social_science)